gargnikita007/spaceX/README.md

 Run ng lint command to check code quality of angular project.

-Added Acessibility for better readability for visually impaired persons.
+Added acessibility for better readability for visually impaired persons.

 Used Server-side rendering (SSR) with Angular Universal with npm run dev:ssr